medicalid/medicalid.github.io/eula.md

 GOVERNING LAW AND DISPUTE RESOLUTION.
 This EULA will be governed by the laws of France without reference to its choice of law rules.
 The United Nations Convention for the International Sale of Goods shall not apply.
 Any dispute, controversy or claim arising out of or relating to this EULA or the breach, termination or validity thereof shall be finally settled at Laurent Pellegrino's discretion (i) at your domicile's competent courts; or (ii) by arbitration in accordance with the Rules for Expedited Arbitration of the Arbitration Institute of the French Chamber of Commerce.
 The arbitration shall be conducted in France, in the French language.
 YOU AGREE THAT YOU MAY BRING CLAIMS AGAINST LAURENT PELLEGRINO ONLY IN YOUR INDIVIDUAL CAPACITY AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING.

-IF YOU HAVE ANY QUESTIONS CONCERNING THIS AGREEMENT, YOU MAY CONTACT <a href="http://www.google.com/recaptcha/mailhide/d?k=01f0mKNqdOfUjYpjqXkwR1Tw==&amp;c=-MTky3_chhbKsPHCU6GWQxQNosSSPOvkvQSYfVlBTDoIh0e8Lt2Oz4kxYwK9ENni" onclick="window.open('http://www.google.com/recaptcha/mailhide/d?k\x3d01f0mKNqdOfUjYpjqXkwR1Tw\x3d\x3d\x26c\x3d-MTky3_chhbKsPHCU6GWQxQNosSSPOvkvQSYfVlBTDoIh0e8Lt2Oz4kxYwK9ENni', '', 'toolbar=0,scrollbars=0,location=0,statusbar=0,menubar=0,resizable=0,width=500,height=300'); return false;" title="Reveal this e-mail address">l...@medicalid.info</a>.
+IF YOU HAVE ANY QUESTIONS CONCERNING THIS AGREEMENT, YOU MAY CONTACT <a href="mailto:legal@medicalid.app">legal@medicalid.app</a>.